francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 ### Hardware Reliability

 It's recommended to avoid the CM11A and its white label rebrands, easily spotted as they all have the same case molding and FCC ID of B4SCM10A, in a 'modern' home (modern being codeword for 'full of devices with switching power supplies') for reliability reasons unless you're handy with a soldering iron.
 The XTB-232 is a much better experience out of the box as it's not prone to lockups or command collisions.
-The older CM10A and its HD16 relabel are also more reliable, but are much harder to come by.
+The older CM10A and its HD16 relabel (discernable from their lack of a battery compartment on the front) are also more reliable, and can still (as of late 2024) be found cheaply in older new-old-stock IBM Home Director starter kits with the duotone blue/white box art and Aptiva branding.

 ## Support